-Main search systems measure the value of outbound links with the help of the following specific metrics:
+Leading search systems to measure the value of external links with the help of the following specific metrics:

-- The number of references to the same page on the source site;
+- The number of references to the same page on the source location;

 - The domain trustworthiness;